 - Current Programs

-The Academy currently coordinates 9 programs, Golf, Hockey (boys and girls), Junior Bull Riding, Mountain Biking, Netball, Tennis, Touch, Water Polo, Individual Scholarship Lone Star program and a Regional Athlete and Coach Education (RACE) program to identify and support 160 athletes and 25 coaches in the North West/New England.
+The Academy currently coordinates 13 programs, AFL, Athletics, Basketball, Cycling, Football, Golf, Hockey (boys and girls), Netball, Rugby League, Rugby Union, Tennis, Individual Scholarship Lone Star program and a Regional Athlete and Coach Education (RACE) program to identify and support 280 athletes and 42 coaches in the North West/New England.
 The Academy utilises the support network and links in with other providers of sport development to administer the programs.
 Coaching development pathways are provided via the NIAS and coaches are encouraged and supported to develop their skills and knowledge.
 The Academy, where appropriate, ensures that sessions and activities are conducted throughout the region at various locations.